How to Remove Scuff Marks From Dishes

 - Rinse and wash the plate before using.

-From the photo above, you can see that even with the toothpaste, and lots of vigorous scrubbing, many scuff marks were left on the plate.
+From the photo above, you can see that even with the toothpaste and lots of vigorous scrubbing, many scuff marks remained.

 The toothpaste did a much better job on the dishes that had not been used as often as my dinner plates, like the saucer in the photo below.